 In 1965, Dick James and Charles Silver discovered that Northern Songs could avoid a rather large capital gains tax bill by becoming a public company.
 When Northern Songs was listed on the London Stock Exchange, Lennon and McCartney were each left with a 15% stake that was worth $320,000 ($2.3 million in modern dollars).
 James and Silver still controlled 37.5% of the company worth $800,000 ($6 million today).

 In August of 1967, after Brian Epstein died of a drug overdose, Lennon and McCartney tried unsuccessfully to wrestle control of their songs away from Dick James and Charles Silver.
-James and Silver were so offended by the attempted coup that they sold their entire stake to a company called ATV Music Publishing for $2.5 million ($17 million in today's dollars).
+James and Silver were so offended by the attempted coup, they sold their entire stake to a company called ATV Music Publishing for $2.5 million ($17 million in today's dollars).
 They didn't even bother to inform Lennon or McCartney.
-In fact, John found out about the sale from a newspaper headline while he was honeymooning with Yoko Ono.
-ATV was now the majority owner of 88 classic Beatles songs that had been covered by nearly 3000 different artists to date.
+In fact, John found out about the sale from a newspaper headline, while he was honeymooning with Yoko Ono.
+ATV was now the majority owner of 88 classic Beatles songs that had been covered by nearly 3,000 different artists to date.

-Paul and John still would earn 25 cents each for ever dollar ATV earned from their songs, but that was a relative pittance to what they deserved.
-As a consolation, ATV offered to buyout the remaining rights for $14.755 million ($100 million in today's dollars) but Lennon and McCartney refused.
+Paul and John still would earn 25 cents each for every dollar ATV earned from their songs, but that was a relative pittance compared to what they most likely deserved.
+As a consolation, ATV offered to buy out the remaining rights for $14.755 million ($100 million in today's dollars), but Lennon and McCartney refused.
 The duo then unsuccessfully tried to rally a group of investors to purchase ATV in a hostile takeover.
 To make matters worse, Lennon and McCartney were still obligated to write six new songs for ATV until 1973.
 Exasperated, in 1969 The Beatles agreed to sell their remaining rights to ATV for $5.738 million ($36 million today) with the stipulation that they be released from their contract immediately.

 Michael Jackson Makes A Move

-Robert Holmes à Court was not interested in owning ATV music for the long run.
+Robert Holmes à Court was not interested in owning ATV music for the long term.
 He immediately fired almost every ATV employee and announced that the music side of the business was up for sale.
-In 1984 McCartney was again given the right to make the first offer on the catalogue, but by now he made it clear he was not interested because he thought it was "too pricey".
-Around this same time, Michael Jackson's long time lawyer John Branca got wind that ATV was for sale.
+In 1984, McCartney was again given the right to make the first offer on the catalogue, but by now he made it clear he was not interested because he thought it was "too pricey."
+Around this same time, Michael Jackson's longtime lawyer, John Branca, got wind that ATV was for sale.
 Ever since his fateful dinner with McCartney two years earlier, Jackson had been on a publishing rights buying spree.
 When he heard ATV Music was for sale, Michael instructed John Branca to spend whatever it takes to acquire The Beatles catalogue…

 To find out how Michael Jackson bought The Beatles catalogue then turned it into a billion dollar music empire, click the following link for part two of this story!